regoeric5/EHR-Machine-Learning-Cardiovascular-Disease-Predictor-/README.md

 # EHR-Machine-Learning-Cardiovascular-Disease-Predictor-
-> **Note**: This project was completed as part of independent research at Villanova University (CSC 5993).
-The full implementation code is currently under publication and will be made available following the publication process.
+> **Note**:  The full implementation code is currently under publication and will be made available following the publication process.
 >
 > **Advisor**: Dr. Ebelechukwu Nwafor